Tomatotech90/DropperChisel/README.md

 # Chisel and Flask Server Setup Script

-This repository contains a bash script (`setup.sh`) that automates the process of downloading Chisel for Linux and Windows, setting up a Chisel server, and setting up a Flask server to serve the Chisel client files.
+This repository contains a bash script (`setup.sh`) that automates the process of downloading Chisel for Linux and Windows, setting up a Chisel server, and setting up a Python server to serve the Chisel client files.

 ## What is this script?